What is Internal Implementation Disclosure?

 The first thing an attacker may target is the source to identify the server software and even any client-side frameworks such as jQuery.

 As with robots.txt, the presence of certain URLs in the source can be indicative of the software being run.
-For example, if the page is loading content from /content/ and the login link accesses /admin/ chances are the website is running on WordPress.
+For example, if the page is loading content from /content/ and the login link accesses /admin/, chances are the website is running on WordPress.

 Internal Implementation Disclosure - Internal Error Message Leakage

-Most website owners create a custom 404 error page for when something isn't found, but the 500 internal server error page is often omitted.
+Most website owners create a custom 404 error page when something isn't found, but the 500 internal server error page is often omitted.

 ASP.Net Exception Yellow Screen of Death